alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 However, one thing to note about this is that even though the trends point clearly in favor of Biden in this analysis, we do not have a good idea of the uncertainties.
-Without this, one cannot comfortably call a state in favor of one candidate, which is why the media waited several days beyond the election to call the states for Biden, as the only way to be sure in this case is to wait for the margin to surpass the number of remaining votes.
 How might we develop a model that explicitly captures this uncertainty?
 And given such a model, when can we be confident in the result, and how does it align with the narrative from the news media?
 The following describes one approach for doing so.

 ## Modelling Uncertainty in the Votes

-To address this shortcoming, we turn to Bayesian Inference.
-Bayesian statisticians think of model parameters not as a single number, but rather probability distributions -- in this way, we can get a sense of the range of values that the model thinks are consistent with the data.
+To address this shortcoming, I turn to Bayesian Inference.
+Bayesian statisticians think of model parameters not as a single number, but rather probability distributions -- in this way, I can get a sense of the range of values that the model thinks are consistent with the data.

 ### Model Structure